bobifle/tokens/README.md

 * some monsters have their SRD version stats instead of the Monster Manual ones
 * as a general rule, for important NPCs, double check with the monster manual
 * tokens are editable only using a token manager (http://forums.rptools.net/viewtopic.php?t=14458)
+* further edition of the token are not reflected on the token sheet (but all other macros will be udpated)

 ## Credits